How do you know if your vitamin B12 levels are low?

 - Palpitations

-You should speak to a medical professional, or test yourself for a deficiency if you are experiencing any of these symptoms, as a long-term deficiency of B12 can be detrimental to your health.
+You should speak to a medical professional or test yourself for a B12 deficiency if you are experiencing any of these symptoms, as a long-term deficiency can be detrimental to your health.
+So, the earlier it’s detected, the better.

 What causes vitamin B12 deficiency, and who is at risk?

 The most common cause of vitamin B12 deficiency is an autoimmune disease called pernicious anaemia.
-This condition causes the body to produce an antibody that attacks the protein responsible for extracting vitamin B12 from food.
+This condition causes the body to produce an .antibody that attacks intrinsic factor, or the stomach cells that produce it, preventing vitamin B12 from being absorbed in the small intestine.

 Other people at higher risk of a vitamin B12 deficiency include people: